Futtawuh/EnderCNC/README.md

 # EnderCNC

 # Currently undergoing a facelift to all printed parts and additional QOL features.
-MGN rails version will also be released after the orginal version with facelift is released.
+MGN rails version will also be released after the orginal version with facelift is out of beta.

 # Always check out the [Changelog](https://github.com/Futtawuh/EnderCNC/blob/main/Changelog.md) for any updates done to the CAD.